dbiego87/cs2radar/README.md

 🖥️ **Custom Overlay for Seamless Integration**
 🔒 **Kernel-Level Security**

 ---

-## 🚀 Quick Start
+## 🚀 Getting Started

-## USE start.exe
+To begin using cs2radar, you need to download the application from the Releases page.

 ### 📋 Requirements

+Before downloading, make sure your system meets the following requirements:

+- Windows 10 or later
-- Node.js
+- Node.js (latest version)
-- Visual Studio Community
+- Visual Studio Community Edition (for support tools)

+---

 ## 🌍 Network Sharing Guide

 ### 💡 Pro Tip
-> For easier sharing, consider **Hurracan** which handles this process automatically with one-click setup.
+For easier sharing, consider **Hurracan** which handles this process automatically with one-click setup.

 ---